 5. Hellyer County Park Rock Formation Splash Pad (San Jose)

-From Sunnyvale, it runs about 21 min door-to-door — San Jose's roads are straightforward from the highway.
+From Sunnyvale, it runs about 21 min door-to-door, and San Jose's roads are simple to follow from the highway.

 Location: 985 Hellyer Ave, San Jose, CA 95111

-Good to know: rock formation splash pad, water jets, waterfalls, sprinklers, 30-foot play structure, toddler sand play area, Coyote Creek trails, picnic areas, restrooms.
+Good to know: water jets, waterfalls, sprinklers, Coyote Creek trails, picnic areas, restrooms.

 Parent tip: The splash pad gets packed on hot weekend afternoons — aim for a weekday morning if you have flexibility.
 The $6 vehicle fee is the same whether you stay one hour or five.
 Bring sunscreen; the splash pad area has some shade structures but is mostly open.